61FINTECH/deploy-strapi-on-aws/README.md

 ## § Summary
 Now you have:
-* A Strapi API running on dev & staging & prod mode simultaneously
+* A Strapi API running on dev & staging & prod modes simultaneously
 * PM2-guarded processes with reboot startup hooks
 * Forced HTTPS-secured traffic for all
 * Auto-renew SSL certificates for free